scala/scala-lang/blog/_posts/2018-04-12-in-a-nutshell.md

 As a first step towards this goal, we are working on a representation of Tasty in terms of a suite of compiler-independent data structures.
 The [current status](https://github.com/lampepfl/dotty/blob/master/tests/pos/tasty/definitions.scala) gives high-level data structures for all aspects of a Tasty file.
 With currently 192 lines of data definitions it reflects every piece of information that is contained in a Scala program after type checking.
 192 lines is larger than a definition of mini-Lisp, but much, much smaller than the 30'000 lines or so of a full-blown compiler frontend!

-## Nest Steps
+## Next Steps

 The next step, currently under way, is to connect these definitions to the Tasty file format.
 We plan to do this by rewriting them as [extractors](https://docs.scala-lang.org/tour/extractor-objects.html) that implement each data type in terms of the data structures used by the `dotc` compiler which are then pickled and unpickled in the Tasty file format.
 An interesting alternative would be to write Tasty picklers and unpicklers that work directly with reflect trees.
+The extractor-based approach was alredy pioneered in [ScalaMeta](http://scalameta.org) and [Gestalt](https://github.com/liufengyun/gestalt)

 Then, we need to define and implement semantic operations such as